-For Mexico, a day without women: Female workers to protest rising gender violence
+For Mexico, a day without women: Female workers plan national strike against rising gender violence

 About two-thirds of women 15 and older in Mexico have reported experiencing some kind of violence.
 Many complain the justice system remains unresponsive.

 Xochiquetzalli Calles, 27, a single mother in Mexico City, said she tried, and failed, to get authorities to approve a restraining order against her former partner.
-She saw Monday’s strike as a dramatic new way to make a point.
+She sees Monday’s strike as a dramatic new way to make a point.
 Although she doesn’t work outside the home, she is heeding the call of organizers to stay off the streets and not buy anything.

 “I’m going to disappear,” she said.
 “That’s how I’m going to make people conscious of what’s happening to women.”

 While femicide has been a problem in Mexico for years, public outrage has surged in recent weeks following two brutal killings.
-One victim was a 25-year-old woman, who was slain and partially skinned, allegedly by her husband.
-The other was a 7-year-old girl, whose naked corpse was found in a plastic bag.
+One victim was a 25-year-old woman who was slain and partially skinned, allegedly by her husband.
+The other was a 7-year-old girl whose naked corpse was found in a plastic bag.

 The murders have become a significant political challenge for President Andrés Manuel López Obrador, whose responses have been widely seen as insensitive.
-The center-left leader has suggested that past free-market policies have contributed to femicide and claimed his political opponents were behind Monday’s strike.
+The center-left leader has suggested that past free-market policies have contributed to femicide and claimed that his political opponents are behind Monday’s strike.
 “Of course the right wing is involved,” he told reporters.

 A poll released Wednesday by El Financiero newspaper found that 82 percent of respondents disapproved of López Obrador’s handling of femicide and violence against women.
 That response coincides with a sudden slip in his approval ratings, from 71 percent in January to 63 percent in February, according to the survey.

-The strike “is not an attack on the current government or president,” said Arussi Unda, the spokeswoman for Brujas del Mar — the Sea Witches — a feminist organization in southern Veracruz state that was the first to promote the strike.
+The strike “is not an attack on the current government or president,” said Arussi Unda, the spokeswoman for Brujas del Mar — the Sea Witches — a feminist organization in the southern state of Veracruz that was the first to promote the strike.
 “It’s against a system.”

 Mexican villagers formed a militia to defend themselves from a gang.
 The government was fine with it — until they started arming children.